Live Outbreak Tracker · WHO Risk: LOW

 Respiratory difficulty — the hallmark of HPS — typically begins 4–10 days after the initial flu-like phase.
 Onset can be rapid and life-threatening, often requiring mechanical ventilation within hours.
 If you have been potentially exposed and experience shortness of breath, call emergency services immediately.

 HPS has a ~36% case fatality rate in the US.
-The 2026 outbreak shows 3 deaths from 8 cases (37.5%), consistent with historical rates.
-However, early detection and aggressive ICU-level care significantly improve survival outcomes.
+The 2026 outbreak shows 3 deaths from 9 confirmed cases (33.3%), above historical averages, likely reflecting the severity of the Andes strain.
+Early detection and aggressive ICU-level care significantly improve survival outcomes.

 No approved hantavirus vaccine exists in Western countries as of 2026.
 Treatment is supportive: ICU care, supplemental oxygen, and in severe cases mechanical ventilation or ECMO.
 Prevention through rodent control and avoiding exposure remains the most critical strategy.